 A student may be placed on probation when their performance fails to meet the criteria defined in this handbook, the University catalog, or other applicable policy or procedure.
 If performance does not improve, the student may be suspended or dropped from the College.

 The student is removed from the College for a length of time.
 The student cannot graduate or progress toward the earning of a degree at the College.
 Suspensions are in effect for at least one academic year although they may be longer.
 Suspended students are NOT automatically readmitted to the College.
 They may reapply for admission as any other eligible student and may or may not be readmitted.

-The student is removed from the pre-occupational therapy and/or professional occupational therapy program at the College of Pharmacy and Health Sciences.
+The student is removed from the professional occupational therapy program at the College of Pharmacy and Health Sciences.
 This can occur when a student fails to meet the criteria in the standard grading policy or if a student is no longer eligible for certification with the National Board for Certification in Occupational Therapy (NBCOT).
 The student may request to remain at Drake to pursue a degree in another major.
 This action is permanent, and the student may not be readmitted to the College.

 A student may face administrative action from the College of Pharmacy and Health Sciences or the University* for a variety of reasons, including, but not limited to, academic integrity violations, failure to progress through the program in a timely manner, and professional conduct violations.
 Specific probation and suspension criteria may be found in the Honor Code, the General University Catalog, and the University Student Handbook.
 In general, suspension from the program may result from failure to adhere to any of the following policies:

 *Occupational therapy students who have been suspended by the University must seek re-enrollment through the College of Pharmacy & Health Sciences.
 These students must adhere to the same re-enrollment application procedure as described below for occupational therapy students suspended by the College.